syncfusion-content/xamarin-docs/Xamarin/Charts/appearance.md

 ---
 layout: post
-title: Appearance in Xamarin Charts control | Syncfusion®
+title: Appearance in Xamarin Charts control | Syncfusion
 description: Learn here all about Appearance support in Syncfusion® Xamarin Charts (SfChart) control, its elements and more.
 platform: xamarin
 control: Chart